zonca/zonca.dev/posts/2009-12-10-number-of-files-in-folder-and-subfolders.md

 ---
+aliases:
+- /2009/12/number-of-files-in-folder-and-subfolders
+categories:
+- linux
+- bash
+date: 2009-12-10 18:16
 layout: post
+slug: number-of-files-in-folder-and-subfolders
 title: number of files in a folder and subfolders
-date: 2009-12-10 18:16
-categories: [linux, bash]
-slug: number-of-files-in-folder-and-subfolders

 ---

 <p>